nsnarender5511/cpp-site/crules-website/docs/developer-guide/testing.md

+---
+title: Testing Guide
+description: How to test the cursor++ application
+applies_to: cursor++ v0.1.0+
+---

-# Testing Guidelines
+# Testing Guide

-> 📌 **Summary**: Guidelines and best practices for testing the crules codebase.
+This document explains how to test cursor++ during development.

-## Overview
+## Types of Tests

-Testing is a critical part of the development process for crules.
-This document outlines the testing approach, tools, and best practices for ensuring the reliability and stability of the codebase.
+The cursor++ project includes several types of tests:

+1. **Unit Tests** - Test individual functions and methods
+2. **Integration Tests** - Test the interaction between components
+3. **End-to-End Tests** - Test the entire application workflow

 ## Testing Stack

-crules uses the following testing components:
+cursor++ uses the following testing components:

 - **Go's built-in testing package**: For unit and integration tests
 - **testify**: For assertions and mocking